-The final cohort comprised of 6 trainees (two fellows were evaluated only once and were excluded from the final analysis as the majority of our outcomes depended on performance over time).
-All UVAs performed during the study period and involving trainee participation were included in analysis (n=51).
-Mean age of patients was 60 years, 26 (50%) had prior abdominal surgery, and 13 (25%) had ASA \geq 3 (Supplementary Table 2).
+The final cohort comprised of six trainees (two fellows were evaluated only once and were excluded from the final analysis, as the majority of our outcomes depended on performance over time).
+All UVAs performed during the study period and involving trainee participation were included in the analysis (n=51).
+Mean age of patients was 60 years, 26 (50%) had prior abdominal surgery, and 13 (25%) had American Society of Anesthesiologists (ASA) score ≥3 (Supplementary Table 2).
 Trainees began their fellowship by performing only the anterior portion of the UVA before eventually advancing to performing portions of the posterior plate of the UVA.
 As experience was acquired, trainees performed the entire UVA without mentor interference (n=10).

-Trainee RACE scores improved significantly over time (p=0.01) (Figure 1a).
-The trainee proportion of the UVA increased significantly with time (from 67% to 80%, p=0.003) (Figure 1b).
-Trainee suture speed was significantly associated with RACE scores with mean speed increasing from 0.54 to 0.74 sutures/minute (p=0.03) (Figure 2).
-Total UVA duration was neither significantly associated with time (p=0.86) nor with RACE score (p=0.17 respectively) (Figure 3).
-Neither urinary continence at 6 weeks nor 6 months was significantly associated with RACE score (p=0.17 and p=0.15 respectively) (Figure 4).
+Trainee RACE scores improved significantly over time (p=0.01) (Fig. 1A).
+The trainee proportion of the UVA increased significantly with time (from 67% to 80%; p=0.003) (Fig. 1B).
+Trainee suture speed was significantly associated with RACE scores, with mean speed increasing from 0.54 to 0.74 sutures/minute (p=0.03) (Fig. 2).
+Total UVA duration was neither significantly associated with time (p=0.86), nor with RACE score (p=0.17) (Fig. 3).
+Neither urinary continence at six weeks nor six months was significantly associated with RACE score (p=0.17 and p=0.15, respectively) (Fig. 4).
 An anastomotic leak was the single UVA-related postoperative complication reported.